Claude Hotchin: Art

 Hotchin had always enjoyed visits to art galleries and early resolved to purchase as many Australian paintings as he could afford.
 He began collecting seriously in 1937 with the purchase in Sydney of the oil painting Mutiny by Norman Lindsay.
 His home became a showplace of art and meeting place for artists.
 He was active in hosting art exhibitions at various venues, then in 1947 established the Claude Hotchin Art Galleries above Skipper Bailey's car showroom at 900 Hay Street, managed by his daughter Margaret.

 In 1948 he inaugurated the annual Claude Hotchin competition for Western Australian artists which was to continue until 1973.

 In 1950 he inaugurated the Claude Hotchin Silver Shield to be awarded annually for the business which best decorated its premises for the National Flower Day, held in September.

 His gallery closed in 1951 when the space was required to cope with expansion of Skipper Bailey's business.
 During the five years it had been in operation, the gallery had hosted over 76 exhibitions and displayed over 3,000 original works of art.
 The centre has been made available free of cost to musical societies and art groups.

 Between 1948 and 1977 Hotchin donated an estimated two thousand paintings to public art galleries, municipal councils and other public institutions through the State, notably the Royal Perth Hospital and the University of Western Australia.
 He donated five paintings to the CWA.

 Perth Hospital

-The Royal Perth Hospital Art Collection, is the largest such in Australia and consists of more than 1000 paintings, drawings, and other works, by artists such as Rupert Bunny, Sir Arthur Streeton, Norman Lindsay, Arthur Boyd, Kathleen O'Connor, Albert Namatjira, Charles Blackman, Jeffrey Smart, Howard Taylor, Robert Juniper, Guy Grey-Smith, Rover Thomas, Theo Koning, Ronnie Tjampitjinpa, Julie Dowling and Max Pam, displayed at both the Wellington Street and Shenton Park campuses, a large proportion of which was contributed by Hotchin.
+The Royal Perth Hospital Art Collection, is the largest such in Australia and consists of more than 1000 paintings, drawings, and other works, by artists such as Rupert Bunny, Sir Arthur Streeton, Norman Lindsay, Arthur Boyd, Kathleen O'Connor, Albert Namatjira, Charles Blackman, Jeffrey Smart, Howard Taylor, Robert Juniper, Guy Grey-Smith, Rover Thomas, Theo Koning, Ronnie Tjampitjinpa, Julie Dowling and Max Pam, displayed at the Wellington Street and the (now closed) Shenton Park campuses, a large proportion of which was contributed by Hotchin.

 One of Hotchin's major donations to the R.P.H. was in 1954, when he contributed 31 original works and 50 prints to the collection.
 Of these works, Hotchin singled out for attention those by Allon Cook and Leach Barker.